Find our best cash ISA rates

 Is my money safe in a cash ISA?

-Yes, your money is safe in a cash ISA as most are backed by the Financial Services Compensation Scheme (FSCS, which protects your money up to £85,000 in a single institution).
+Yes, your money is safe in a cash ISA as most are backed by the Financial Services Compensation Scheme (FSCS, which protects your money up to £85,000 with a single institution).

 Can I take money out of a cash ISA and put it back in again?